 Do you agree to provide the following data fields, in the described format, of awarded products or services to the Department of Administration?
 An excel spreadsheet template will be provided to you for completion by the Department of Administration upon contract award.

-Yes ______ No ______
+Yes __x____ No ______

 Product Category- This is a required field.
 The system uses product categories for indexing the catalogs which provides for easier searching for end users.